DataCanvasIO/Hypernets/docs/source/experiment.rst

 Feature selection
 >>>>>>>>>>>>>>>>>>>>>

-*CompeteExperiment* evaluates the feature importances by training a pre-defined model.
+*CompeteExperiment* evaluates the feature importance by training a pre-defined model.
 Then it chooses the most important ones among them to continue the model training.

 To enable feature selection, one needs to set *feature_selection=True* when creating experiment.
 Relevant parameters: